wilsonmar/VisualStudio/RESTAPI/README.md

   * Web Services API
   * WCF
   * OData

+This document focuses on the Web Servies API only.

 ### <a name="REST"> REST</a>
 The Get started with the VSO REST APIs article at